mtzgroup/tcpb-cpp/README.md

 * Add the absolute path to `../lib` into `LD_LIBRARY_PATH`

-## Tests

-* After installation with configure script, run `make test`.
-With CMake, the tests are automatically compiled and placed at the folder `tests`

 ## Examples

 * Native examples: after installation with configure script, run `make example`.
 With CMake, the examples are automatically compiled and placed at the corresponding folder inside the folder `examples`